Home > Gaming GPUs > Resolutions Explained

 What is the Most Popular PC Gaming Resolution?

-1080p, 1440p, 4K and poor old 720p are the 4 most popular PC gaming resolutions right now, but which is the most popular resolution in 2018?
+1080p, 1440p, 4K and poor old 720p are the 4 most popular PC gaming resolutions right now, but which is the most popular resolution these days?
 Glad you asked.

 • #1: 1080p The sweet spot of gaming resolutions right now, as it doesn't take too much CPU and GPU firepower to get good/great performance in 1080p.